 In a few weeks, Asher delivered the final animated podcast.
 It sounds simple and it was.
 Gary simply provided the audio and Asher enhanced that audio and created a unique piece of content for him.

 Now, this same story is also told in the world’s #1 best-selling book on Twitter and eventually we’ll expand on it in future posts, but for the purposes of keeping this blog under 1700 words we’ll keep the story moving.

 The network effect in action

-I bet you can guess how this part of the story played out, Jon saw Asher and Gary Vee’s animation, instantly fell in love with it, and knew he had to connect with Asher.
+I bet you can guess how this part of the story played out, Jon saw Asher and Gary Vee’s animation instantly fell in love with it, and knew he had to connect with Asher.
 It was a modern-day bromance.
 Two creative self-proclaimed “geniuses” from different parts of the world, joining forces for what would become Food Fight Studios, the company that creates animated content for the biggest influencers in business.

-Of course, that’s only part of the story, and only part of what we do.
+Of course, that’s only part of the story and only part of what we do.
 But that was the network effect in action.

 That one bit of unique content provided a service that was so different and so unique it exposed Food Fight Studios to a new network of influencers and entrepreneurs.
 It also provided added value for Gary Vee and his followers.
 That network effect catapulted the growth of our business.
-It put us front and centre into the feed of other influencers.
+It put us front and center into the feed of other influencers.
 And so, Food Fight Studios was on the path to success.